-An applicant who has not been admitted as a regular student in the M.A. program may for good reason be admitted to take courses as a special non-degree student.
+An applicant who has not been admitted as a regular student in the MA (USMC) program may for good reason be admitted to take courses as a special non-degree student.
+These categories are rarely used.

 4.1 Categories of Special Students